• Fountains outside the Stadium closed on major event days

 General use of drones and remote controlled flying models is not permitted on any area of Queen Elizabeth Olympic Park.
 Only commercial drone activity is permitted and requires a 1 month notice period to assess and turn around applications.
 Applications can be made to email@example.com and must conform to CAA standards for UAV flights together with the Air Navigation Order 2009.
 Drones* are remote controlled aeroplanes, helicopters or other flying models often fitted with a camera.

 *Drones are remote controlled aeroplanes, helicopters or other flying models often fitted with a camera.

 Carpenters Road Lock Towpath closed

-Please note that the Carpenters Road Lock Towpath will be closed until 31 January 2017.
-There will be diversions and closures, find out more here.
+Please note that the Carpenters Road Lock Towpath is closed.
 Restoration is now in progress!
 Carpenters Road lock was a major part of 1930s flood alleviation work in the Lower Lea Valley.
 Unused for over 40 years its restoration will bring a forgotten piece of local heritage back to life in the heart of the Park.
 For more information please visit the Canal and River Trust website.

 Visitors to the Park are very welcome to picnic in many of the area's wonderful green spaces.
 The Park and its venues are often very busy with a huge programme of events and activities, so it's always good to check this page and our events listing for details of what's happening when and where and for details of closures of outdoor spaces, paths, roads or venues.